python/cpython/Doc/howto/clinic.rst

 When you use Argument Clinic, you don't have to repeat yourself.

-Obviously, no one would want to use Argument Clinic unless it's solving a their problem without creating problems of its own.
+Obviously, no one would want to use Argument Clinic unless it's solving their problem--and without creating new problems of its own.
-So Argument Clinic should generate correct code, and its code should preferably be slower, and definitely should not introduce a major speed regression.
-(Eventually Argument Clinic should enable a major speedup--we should be able to rewrite its code generator so it produces tailor-made parsing code, rather than using the general-purpose functions from the CPython code base, which would make for the fastest argument parsing possible.)
+So it's paramount that Argument Clinic generate correct code.
+It'd be nice if the code was faster, too, but at the very least it should not introduce a major speed regression.
+(Eventually Argument Clinic *should* make a major speedup possible--we could rewrite its code generator to produce tailor-made argument parsing code, rather than calling the general-purpose CPython argument parsing library.
+That would make for the fastest argument parsing possible!)

 Additionally, Argument Clinic must be flexible enough to work with any approach to argument parsing.
 Python has